-- 1. This regulation is in effect for the academic year 2024 2025 and applies to the education, the assessments and examinations in the master's programme Philosophy (hereinafter referred to as: the study programme), with CROHO study programme code 60822 and for all students enrolled in this study programme.
-The study programme is provided by the Erasmus School of Philosophy, hereinafter referred to as: the faculty. - 2.
-If this regulation and the translated version contradict each other, the Dutch text will prevail.
+This regulation is in effect for the academic year 2025 - 2026 and applies to the education, the assessments and examinations in the master's programme Philosophy (hereinafter referred to as: the study programme), with RIO study programme code 60822 and for all students enrolled in this study programme.
+The study programme is provided by the Erasmus School of Philosophy, hereinafter referred to as: the faculty.
+This TER has been drawn up as an annual regulation.
+This means that the rights and obligations of all students, regardless of the cohort to which they belong, are described in the TER of the current academic year.
+A number of provisions are nevertheless cohort-specific, in those cases this is clearly stated.